 You might be diagnosed with a personality disorder if you have difficulties with how you think and feel about yourself and other people, and are having problems in your life as a result.

-"Everything in the world hurts more than it seems to for everyone else and any 'thick skin' you are supposed to have just isn't there.
+"Everything in the world hurts more than it seems to for everyone else and any 'thick skin' [I am] supposed to have just isn't there."

 You might be given a diagnosis of BPD if you experience at least five of the following things, and they've lasted for a long time or have a big impact on your daily life:

-The worst part of my BPD is the insecure relationships…when I am attached to someone, they are my whole world and it is crippling.
-I care so deeply about how long they take to reply to an email, or their tone of voice, because I'm so afraid of losing them.
+"The worst part of my BPD is the insecure relationships…when I am attached to someone, they are my whole world and it is crippling.
+I care so deeply about how long they take to reply to an email, or their tone of voice, because I'm so afraid of losing them."

 Because you only need to experience five of these difficulties to be given a diagnosis of BPD or EUPD, it can be a very broad diagnosis which includes lots of different people with very different experiences.